 Our environment is going to sh*t; global temperatures are increasing, natural resources are depleting, in 2021 we’ve experienced intense floods, fires, hurricanes and an ongoing pandemic (is someone trying to tell us something?).
 We’ve all seen the headlines, and when it comes to reporting the climate crisis, it’s difficult to avoid an impending sense of doom.

 But there is hope.
 Project Drawdown’s latest report identified that we already have no fewer than 76 solutions at our fingertips to solve the climate crisis.
 We know exactly what needs to be done, and we have the technology and nous to do it.
 And there are lots of excellent humans out there doing amazing things already (case in point: check out our Green Warriors).
 But if further inspiration is required, here are our favourite crazy but cool inventions out there which might just help save our planet.

 Textile dyes the natural way

 One big problem that affects Asia’s poor water quality is chemical pollution from the textile industry.
-As with all big issues, all it takes is a little thought to solve it.
+As with all big issues, all it takes is a little thought to solve them.
 Enter Colorifix.
 It identified that the usual way to make textile dyes is water and chemical-intensive.
 So it came up with a crafty new clean and green way to do it.
 Using biologically-driven processes guided by nature, it develops dyes using fewer chemicals, energy and 10 times less water.
 Problem solved.